Emblems in stone and wind. Chapter I

 The symbol of the cross is the most essential and effective of the religious symbols and appears from the fourth century onwards.
 It was preceded by other symbols in Christianity.
 The most important of the preceding symbols is the Chrismon christogram: a combination of letters and symbols that incorporate the name of Jesus.
 It is an extremely common symbol in the churches of Jerusalem and, like the cross itself, popular with all Christian churches and denominations, perhaps because of its antiquity.
 It is the chi-rho.

-From top: The amazing fresco by Piero della Francesca in St. Francis Church in Arezzo, describing this ominous moment: Constantine's vision of the Angel, with the pensive page boy at his bedside.
-Then a popular depiction of the vision as told by Eusebius: that it happened in full daylight with the presence of Soldiers.
+From top: The remarkable fresco by Piero della Francesca in St. Francis Church in Arezzo depicts this significant moment: Constantine's vision of the Angel, with a thoughtful page boy at his side.
+Next, a popular portrayal of the vision as described by Eusebius, occurring in broad daylight with Soldiers present.
 The bust of Constantine.
-The Chi Rho symbol -the Chrismon, with the Letters A&Ω. The Roman labarum with the Chrismon, finally a Christogram Latin, in the style of the western churches.
-J H S for Jesus Hominum Salvator (Jesus the Saviour of Men) on the altar in Christ Church, in front of the entrance to the tower of David, Jerusalem.
+The Chi Rho symbol, known as the Chrismon, featuring the Letters A&Ω. The Roman labarum with the Chrismon, and finally, a Latin Christogram in the style of western churches.
+J H S for Jesus Hominum Salvator (Jesus the Saviour of Men) on the altar in Christ Church, located in front of the entrance to the Tower of David, Jerusalem.

 Above: Raphael's epic painting Battle on the Milvian bridge, with the inscription: "With this sign you will conquer" in Greek: Εν Τούτῳ Νίκα

-There are many Christograms in churches around the Holy Land.
-Some examples: From above: The three symbols above the entrance to the Basilica of Gethsemane in East Jerusalem.
-The next Christogram is the emblem of the Russian Imperial Delegation to the Holy Land at the Sergei Hotel in the Russian compound.
-The Red Christogram is in the courtyard of the Church of the Annunciation in Nazareth.
+Numerous Christograms can be found in churches throughout the Holy Land.
+Examples include: First, the three symbols located above the entrance to the Basilica of Gethsemane in East Jerusalem.
+Next, the Christogram representing the Russian Imperial Delegation to the Holy Land at the Sergei Hotel in the Russian compound.
+Lastly, the Red Christogram situated in the courtyard of the Church of the Annunciation in Nazareth.

-It is the Christogram chi-rho (χ ρ) a combination of Greek letters symbolizing the name Christos, that, according to legend, appeared in the dream of Constantine (337-272) who faced a complex battle for the title of Roman emperor.
-Finally, he was left with one rival, Maxentius, with whom he reached an inevitable confrontation at the gates of Rome, in a ground breaking battle called the Battle of the Milvian Bridge, in 312 AD.
-Roman historians, especially Eusebius, tell of a dream, a vision, Constantine had the night before the battle: an angel appeared to him, handing him the symbol of the cross and saying to him, "In this symbol you will conquer!"
+The Christogram chi-rho (χ ρ), a combination of Greek letters representing the name Christos, is said to have appeared in a dream to Constantine (337-272), who was embroiled in a challenging battle for the Roman emperor title.
+Ultimately, he faced one last rival, Maxentius, leading to an inevitable clash at Rome's gates in the pivotal Battle of the Milvian Bridge in 312 AD.
+Roman historians, particularly Eusebius, recount that the night before the battle, Constantine had a dream or vision where an angel appeared, presenting him with the cross symbol and declaring, "In this symbol you will conquer!"
 In Greek: Εν Τούτῳ Νίκα.
-It is said that it was his mother, who had already converted to Christianity, who influenced him and through whom he became familiar with Christian symbolism.
-This symbol is found on almost every church in Jerusalem as a unifying Christian symbol.
+It is believed that his mother, already a Christian convert, influenced him and introduced him to Christian symbolism.
+This symbol is prominently displayed on nearly every church in Jerusalem as a unifying Christian emblem.

-At the end of the second century and beginning of the third, the common cross became the all over symbol of Christians and Christianity.
-As Christianity split into different churches in the fifth century, they began to develop symbols that distinguished them from the others.
-Since Jerusalem has been the center of all Christian churches for more than two thousand years, there is a huge presence of the symbols of these international churches in Jerusalem.
-The Crusaders have developed a European heraldic system here, and it is also apparent in the ancient stones and buildings of Jerusalem, Jaffa, Acre and other cities and villages where they were present.
-When the European powers arrived to the Holy Land in the 19th century, they brought with them their national symbols and national church symbols.
+By the end of the second century and the start of the third, the cross became the universal symbol of Christians and Christianity.
+As Christianity divided into various churches in the fifth century, each began to develop symbols to differentiate themselves.
+Since Jerusalem has been the center of all Christian churches for over two thousand years, there is a significant presence of these international church symbols in the city.
+The Crusaders established a European heraldic system here, evident in the ancient stones and buildings of Jerusalem, Jaffa, Acre, and other places they inhabited.
+When European powers arrived in the Holy Land in the 19th century, they brought along their national symbols and church emblems.

 The Greek Orthodox Church

-The Greek Patriarchate of Jerusalem is one of the five founding patriarchates of Christianity.
-It was one of four which operated in the Roman-Byzantine Empire.
-The fifth was Rome, in the West.
+The Greek Patriarchate of Jerusalem is one of the five original patriarchates of Christianity.
+It was among the four that functioned within the Roman-Byzantine Empire, with Rome being the fifth in the West.

-Coat of arms of the Jerusalem Greek Patriarchate.
-Above - the crown of the emperor.
-At the center of the symbol - the inner structure of the Holy Sepulcher, the Aedicule, located inside the Church of the Holy Sepulcher (Resurrection).
-Above it, the dove (an image of the Holy Spirit, holding a cross in its beak, symbolizing a new covenant).
-Below the symbol, the keys received by Peter - and symbolize the kingdom of heaven and earth.
+The coat of arms of the Jerusalem Greek Patriarchate features the emperor's crown at the top.
+At the center of the emblem is the Aedicule, the inner structure of the Holy Sepulcher, located within the Church of the Holy Sepulcher (Resurrection).
+Above it is a dove, representing the Holy Spirit, holding a cross in its beak to symbolize a new covenant.
+Below the emblem are the keys given to Peter, symbolizing the kingdom of heaven and earth.

-The cross on the flag of the Greek Orthodox Patriarchate is that of St. George, red on a white background, defaced with two golden Greek letters, Tau and Phi TΦ symbolizing the word ‘tafos’, tomb.
-The flag represents the Fellowship of the Holy Sepulcher and is hoisted over all Greek Orthodox churches all over the country in conjunction with the Greek flag and sometimes the yellow-black flag of the Byzantine Empire, with the two-headed eagle.
-The Tafos sign is seen chiseled in stone over doors or cast in iron on gates of Greek properties.
+The flag of the Greek Orthodox Patriarchate features St. George's cross, red on a white background, adorned with two golden Greek letters, Tau and Phi (TΦ), symbolizing the word 'tafos', meaning tomb.
+This flag represents the Fellowship of the Holy Sepulcher and is displayed alongside the Greek flag, and occasionally the yellow-black Byzantine Empire flag with the two-headed eagle, at Greek Orthodox churches throughout the country.
+The Tafos symbol is often carved in stone above doors or cast in iron on the gates of Greek properties.

 The Jerusalem Cross